ysyk2021/turning-deficiencies-into-assets-how-to-use-your-flaws-to-your-advantage/src/chapter-8-1.md

-Chapter: Using Asset-Based Thinking for Personal Development
+Using Asset-Based Thinking for Personal Development
 ============================================================

 In the journey of personal development, adopting an asset-based thinking approach can be transformative.
 Instead of focusing solely on our deficiencies and weaknesses, asset-based thinking encourages us to shift our perspective and recognize the unique strengths and qualities we possess.
 This chapter explores the concept of asset-based thinking and provides practical strategies for harnessing our assets to fuel personal growth.